MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab2_Measures.md

 In this first task, we will create a measure to define the **average value of all in store purchases** made at Contoso Coffee.

-1. If you haven't already, sign into Customer Insights at https://home.ci.ai.dynamics.com/.
+1. If you haven't already, sign into Customer Insights  - Data at https://home.ci.ai.dynamics.com/.

 2. Select **Measures** from the left navigation menu.